kernkonzept/nvme-driver/doc/usage.md

 First an IPC gate (`nvme_bus`) is created which is used between the NVMe server and a client to request access to a particular disk or partition.
-The server- side is assigned to the mandatory `svr` capability of the NVMe server.
+The server- side is assigned to the optional `svr` capability of the NVMe server.
 See the section below on how to configure access to a disk or partition.

 The NVMe server needs access to a virtual bus capability (`vbus`).
 On the